sogaiu/janet-examples/doc/janetuary-examples-2025.md

 ### Details

-To cope with some of Janet's symbols having names with characters that are not-so-friendly to certain filesystems and operating systems, an escaping scheme is used.
+To cope with some of Janet's symbols having names with characters that are not-so-friendly to certain filesystems and/or operating systems combinations, an escaping scheme is used.

 Currently, there are seven characters that should not be used as is.
 The following table by erichaney enumerates the cases and